RazorTheFolf/RazorTheFolf/README.md

 Curious by nature, always learning, and passionate about building cool things. 🚀

-⬇️ See below what technologies I do know, with colorfull bages! ⬇️
+⬇️ See below what technologies I do know ⬇️

 # 💻 Tech Stack